 Winstons coffee

-Just one note: those chairs might look pretty cool and are perfect for a picture, but I almost fell off the narrow stair twice.
+Just one note: those chairs might look pretty cool and are perfect for a picture, but I almost fell off the narrow stairs twice.
 So be careful!
 Especially if you choose to skip the coffee and go for a cocktail.

 Check out their 2 locations here!